Dspace-Fi/saf-archiver/cmd/prepare-csv/README.md

 $ prepare-csv config.json input-filename.csv
 ```

 `prepare-csv` requires two input files, one is configuration file (see below) and another is the data file that is to be processed.
 Data file should be in CSV-format, default separator is ';', but can be specified in the configuration file.
+The file should not contain a header file, i.e. all lines are processed.
 Processed CSV is written to stdout-stream an can be redirected to a file, if necessary, e.g.

 ```
 $ prepare-csv config.json input-filename.csv > output-file.csv